r-0ka/smMIPfil/README.md

                  = 250 / (5 + 0 + 250 + 45)
                  ~ 0.83

-(6) WHen the fraction was above 0.7, then the UMI is kept with the nucleotide.
+(6) When the fraction was above 0.7, then the UMI is kept with the nucleotide.
     ALl the UMI's with lower fraction are discarded.

     With the example above, the UNI would be kept as G-supporting.